-Closed vs Open Source
+Closed Source vs Open Source Management

 Traditionally GitHub has been one of the go-to places for open source communities and projects.
 Large, well-known projects such as Bootstrap and Node.js are hosted on GitHub, and even most of the Microsoft code base for developer tools and languages is also available on GitHub as open-source.
 While public projects are free on GitHub, they also offer paid private repositories.

-Azure DevOps is more corporate in approach and while you can definitely host public projects, this is not what the platform is known for.
+Microsoft Azure DevOps tool is more corporate in approach and while you can definitely host public projects, this is not what the platform is known for.
 A lot of enterprise-level companies use Azure DevOps as part of their approved product suite.

-Continuous Integration and Deployment
+DevOps Continuous Integration and Deployment (CI/CD)